 Yes, your gift to establish your Named Endowed Fund may be paid over a period of time.
 We ask donors to consider fulfilling their pledges over a period of three years; up to five years will be accepted.

-10. May More than One Donor Join Together to Make a Gift that Qualifies for the Match?
+10. May More than One Donor Join Together to Create a Fund?

-Yes, contributions from two or more donors, for example members of a family or friends, may be combined in order to establish or enhance an existing Endowed
+Yes, contributions from two or more donors, for example members of a family or friends, may be combined in order to establish an Endowed Fund that qualifies for the Trustee Endowment Match.
+The Library will work with you to develop a gift agreement.

 11. Will a Matching Gift from my Employer Qualify for the Trustee Endowment Match?